alpaker/fill-column-indicator/README.markdown

 `fci-handle-truncate-lines` to nil.

-If `line-move-visual` is t, then vertical navigation can behave oddly in several edge cases while fci-mode is enabled (this is due to a bug in C code).
+If `line-move-visual` is t, then vertical navigation can behave oddly in several edge cases while fci-mode is enabled (this is due to a bug in Emacs's C code).
 Accordingly, fci-mode sets line-move-visual to nil in buffers in which it is enabled and restores it to its previous value when disabled.
 This can be suppressed by setting `fci-handle-line-move-visual` to nil.
 (But you shouldn't want to do this.
 There's no reason to use line-move-visual if truncate-lines is t, and it doesn't make sense to use something like fci-mode when truncate-lines is nil.)